sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

    hdbsql -h | more
    ```

-2. Connect to either SAP HANA Cloud or SAP HANA, express edition using host, port, and credentials.
+2. Connect to either SAP HANA Cloud or SAP HANA on-premise instance using host, port, and credentials.
 Details on where to find these values are covered in the third and fifth steps of the [first tutorial](hana-clients-choose-hana-instance) in this mission.

     - To connect to SAP HANA Cloud, see the following general command.